codebyangelo/project-mantis/agent_v0.5.2_stable-hackathon/README.md

 ## Author's Note

 **Project Mantis was architected and built entirely solo over the course of one month by orchestrating AI.**
-By leveraging advanced agentic AI coding assistants to write, refactor, debug, and rigorously load-test the architecture, a single developer was able to engineer an enterprise-grade, deterministic DFIR pipeline that autonomously performs at the level of a Tier-3 SOC analyst.
+By leveraging advanced agentic AI coding assistants to write, refactor, debug, and rigorously load-test the architecture, a single developer was able to engineer an enterprise-grade, deterministic DFIR pipeline that autonomously performs validated DFIR investigations within the tested scope.